JATOS/JATOS_docs/versioned_docs/version-3.9.1/References_Configs_and_JATOS_API/JATOS_Configuration.md

 ## Result Data

 Maximum size of the result data for one component run.
-Default is 5MB.
+Default is 5 MB.
+If the maximum size is reached in a study run the "quota reached" flag is set in the study and/or component result.

 **Config file:**
 ~~~shell